opencobra/COBRA.tutorials/README.rst

 Fork and checkout your branch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Fork the repository ``https://www.github.com/opencobra/COBRA.tutorials`` on Github.
+1. Fork the `COBRA.tutorials repository <https://www.github.com/opencobra/COBRA.tutorials>`__ on Github.

 2. Clone the forked repository to a directory of your choice: